 The point of elderberry syrup is to boost and increase the immune system to fight infection and disease.
 But when we add sugar to it we are going backward!
 The unfortunate fact is that when we have a spike in our blood sugar, our immune system is at risk of becoming suppressed.

 Some research has indicated that sugar can suppress the immune system for 50% up to 1-2 hours after sugar consumption.

 It's important to note that the studies are usually referring to large amounts of sugar, but it still warranted me taking a look at my elderberry syrup to see if there was a way I could turn it into sugar-free elderberry syrup.

 Is there any Science Behind Elderberry Syrup?

 There actually is a fair amount of science that backs up the healing power of elderberries.
-Back when I had more time to dive into these type of things, I wrote a article about the "Healing Power of Elderberries" and read some interesting studies about the flavonoids and Quercetin that make it such a powerhouse of immune boosting benefits.
+Back when I had more time to dive into these types of things, I wrote an article about the "Healing Power of Elderberries" and read some interesting studies about the flavonoids and Quercetin that make it such a powerhouse of immune-boosting benefits.

 You can read more about the science behind elderberries in that article, but one of the most favorite studies that I read is a 2016 study on the immunity and immune of quercetin.
 It’s a fascinating read.

 Does Elderberry Increase Immunity?